acemod/ACE3/documentation/framework/settings.md

 * 3. Mission config
 * 4. Placed down mission modules

 What this means is that at any the 3 points after the mod config it is possible to insert your adjusted settings and force those (optionally).
 This is a powerful tool for server admins, whom can ensure that everyone is using uniform settings across the board on their server.
-And it provides mission makers the ability to easily set settings for their mission, without creating a large dependency on ACE; you do not have to place down mission modules.
+And it provides mission makers the ability to easily set settings for their mission, without creating a large dependency on ACE3; you do not have to place down mission modules.

 ## 3. How do I use them?